PyCav/server/server_setup_guide.md

 	chmod a+rxw -R /home/public
 	```

-2. Now we need to install Jupyterhub, Docker and all the required dependencies.
+2. Now we need to install JupyterHub, Docker and all the required dependencies.
 To do this run the following commands

 	```bash
 	apt-get -y install docker.io